 - Closing window blinds and shades during hot months to conserve energy and opening them on sunny days during cold months to let in solar heat also can help reduce heating bills.

 - Solid wood construction offers superior insulating qualities.
 Pella’s Designer Series windows — with triple-pane glass — are the most energy-efficient wood windows in the marketplace.3

 Pella’s carbon footprint

-Pella earned the 2013 ENERGY STAR Partner of the Year award (for the sixth time) for continued leadership in protecting the environment through energy efficiency.
+Pella earned the 2014 ENERGY STAR Partner of the Year award (for the seventh time) for continued leadership in protecting the environment through energy efficiency.

 Each year, the U.S. Department of Energy and the Environmental Protection Agency (EPA) honor companies that have shown a long-term commitment to providing highly energy-efficient products.
 Pella’s media relations, consumer education programs, advertising, Web sites and training programs have helped communicate the value of its ENERGY STAR labeled products to consumers and businesses.

 Providing energy-efficient windows and doors to help consumers reduce their carbon footprint is only part of Pella’s mission.
 Just-in-time energy savings implemented at Pella’s corporate headquarters and manufacturing facilities allowed the company to reduce its carbon footprint by about 4,000 tons in 2009.